|1.||Life Skills||2.||How to fill in forms||3.||Learning to drive|

 Thinking about getting a pet

-If you do decide to get a pet, here are some of the things you must remember to do:
+If you do decide to get a pet, here are some of the things you must remember:

-- has a proper diet and fresh water
+- it must have a proper diet and fresh water

-- is kept with or away from other animals, depending on its needs
+- it is kept with or away from other animals, depending on its needs

 - is protected from, and treated for, illness and injury

-- is microchipped if they are a dog, and that you keep your contact and address details up to date on the microchip.
+- is microchipped if necessary, and that you keep your contact and address details up to date on the microchip.